 Discover Israel through your taste buds!

 If you consider yourself a foodie, then this trip is for you!
-This special Birthright Israel trip is the first one of its kind and allows you to explore the diversity of Israel and its culture through food.
+Israel Experts was the first to develop and run Culinary Birthright Israel trips, and we must say, we’ve perfected it!
+These trips will allow you to explore the diversity of Israel and its culture through food.

-• Experience a culinary tour of Jaffa – home to some of the best hummus in Israel.
+- Experience a culinary tour of Jaffa – home to what many consider the best hummus in Israel.

+Get ready to blow up your Instagram feed because each day you’ll have endless opportunities to make your friends drool with what you’re eating and experiencing in Israel!
 By the end of the trip - you'll be full.
-But you'll also see that “Jewish” food is not just lox, bagels and cream cheese and that Israeli food is not just falafel.
+But you'll also see that “Jewish” food is not just lox, bagels and gefilte fish and that Israeli food is not just falafel.

 Please fill out the form and we will contact you shortly!